crustio/crust-wiki/docs/new-bond.md

 ![](assets/newBond/stash2.png)

 Click "Save" the account will be backed up on your device by default.
+Please remember to keep the backup file, the format is as follows "cTJhJ6m3xxxxxxxxTPBdqKHjUpWiQMHY4ox3in.json"

 ![](assets/newBond/stash3.png)